- Committees and Commissions

 Applications may be requested by contacting the Town Clerk’s Office via email at firstname.lastname@example.org, by calling (707) 838-5315 or can be found on the Town’s website at: Committee or Commission Application Form.

 Completed applications for these vacancies must be returned to the Town Clerk's office by the indicated deadline on the Public Notice.
 Applications can be submitted online, via email at email@example.com or mailed at Town Hall, PO Box 100, Windsor, CA 95492.
 Applications mailed to Town Hall must be postmarked by the deadline.
 If you have any questions regarding this application, please call (707) 838-5315.

 - To be available to the Town Council to research and recommend policy alternatives

 - To be available to staff to assist as volunteers in implementing the Town's policies and programs

-Citizen advisory committees work closely with the staff liaisons.
-The committees do not have the authority to supervise or direct the work of staff.
+Citizen advisory committees/commissions work closely with the staff liaisons.
+The commissions do not have the authority to supervise or direct the work of staff.
 Assignments to staff are made through the Town Manager.

 For more information, please access the Commissioner Handbook.

-At its January 20, 1999 meeting, the Town Council approved and adopted Resolution 779-99, establishing the current advisory committees.
+At its January 20, 1999 meeting, the Town Council approved and adopted Resolution 779-99, establishing the current advisory Commissions.

-The annual Maddy Act Notice contains a current listing of Town positions: NOTICE TO THE PUBLIC
+The annual Maddy Act Notice contains a current listing of Town Commission positions: NOTICE TO THE PUBLIC

 In compliance with the requirements of the Maddy Act, Government Code 54972, the following Town of Windsor local appointments list shows all current members of the Citizen Commissions and Committees with the term expiration date, and the current membership requirements.
 All applicants must be at least 18 years of age and reside within the Town limits, unless otherwise indicated in the notice to public.